Business Consultant for Small Businesses

 What the business review includes

-Philip looks across strategy, finance, operations, marketing and owner workload so the recommendations reflect the whole business, not one isolated symptom.
+Philip looks across strategy, finance, operations, marketing, customers, team structure and owner workload so the recommendations reflect the whole business, not one isolated symptom.
 This helps small business owners understand which problems are urgent, which opportunities are realistic and which decisions will have the biggest commercial impact.

 Decide what to fix first, not just what could be improved.